-Filed under: Gospel Principles, Practices & Precepts
+Filed under: Mormon Principles, Practices & Precepts

 The Mormons have a new video explaining why Mormons build temples.
 This clip includes the late Krister Stendahl, a former Lutheran Bishop of Stockholm and Dean of Harvard Divinity School, speaking about Mormon temples.
 Stendahl was never a Mormon, but is often remembered for a speech he gave defending Mormons.